puat133/md-cv/index.md

 `2021-2022`

-Hussain Al Shaer and Dughaither Al-Shaibani.
+Hussain Al-Shaer and Dughaither Al-Shaibani.
 Final project title *CAT Diesel Generators Predictive Maintenance Using Machine Learning Algorithms Dense Neural Network and Long Short-Term Memory*, 2021-2022.
 Master of intelligent process control, KFUPM.

 Omran Al-Majid and Mohanned Shehri. *Fault Detection for Water Centrifugal Pumping System Using AI*, 2021-2022.
 Master of intelligent process control, KFUPM.

 ## Other Administrative Roles

-Final Project Coordinator (Capstone 2.0) in Control and Instrumentation Engineering, KFUPM.
+**Final Project Coordinator** (Capstone 2.0) in Control and Instrumentation Engineering (CIE), KFUPM.
+As a representative of CIE department, I am involved in coordinating and coaching several multidisciplinary final year projects at bachelor level in KFUPM.

-Member of quality assurance committee in Control and Instrumentation Engineering, KFUPM.
+Member of **quality assurance committee** in Control and Instrumentation Engineering, KFUPM.
 The committee responsibilities include ensuring that the department fulfill requirements needed for both ABET and national certification body.

-Member of curriculum committee.
-The committee responsibilities include ensuring that all courses in the department are aligned with the university policies and requirements, and ensuring the correctness of all documentations related to it.ß
+Member of **curriculum committee**  in Control and Instrumentation Engineering, KFUPM.
+The committee responsibilities include ensuring that all courses in the department are aligned with the university policies and requirements, and ensuring the correctness of all documentations related to it.

 ## Repositories